 9. They must meet weekly with the Clinical Supervisor for total of 104 weeks.
 (2-hours per week in a group setting for 52 weeks; at least one hour of one-on-one, individual, face-to-face supervision for 52 weeks.)

 10. They are responsible for recording their weekly supervised hours on the BBS Experience Verification and Weekly Summary of Hours of Experience forms.
 (A supervised week is any week in which the Intern meets with an individual supervisor for one hour or a group supervisor for two hours.)

-RequirementsYou Must Have your current BBS registration number, CAID, current physical, valid 1st Aid/CPR card and be able to pass a live scan in order to be associated with the assigned group home.
-Intern hours do not count until after the registration number is issued.
+RequirementsYou Must Have your current BBS registration number (for direct therapy), CAID, current physical, valid 1st Aid/CPR card and be able to pass a live scan in order to be associated with the assigned group home.

 The Board requires 3,200 hours of professional experience and 104 supervised weeks to qualify for a license as a clinical social worker.
 Of the 3,200 hours required, 1,700 must be gained under the supervision of an LCSW.
 Of the 104 supervised weeks required, 52 weeks must be weeks in which the applicant met with an individual supervisor.
 Of the 52 required individual supervision weeks, 13 weeks must be under an LCSW.